awakwe/CPlusPlus/README.md

 5. **False**.
 A DEFAULT CASE is not required as part of a SWITCH statement.
 The DEFAULT CASE is optional and is used to specify a block of code that will be executed if none of the CASE values match the expression in the SWITCH statement.
 If a DEFAULT CASE is not provided and no CASE values match, the SWITCH statement will simply do nothing and the program will continue executing the code after the SWITCH statement.

+# Multiple Choice Questions and Answers

+## Question 1
+**Selection structures use what type of expression to determine if a block of code should run.**
+a.
+Boolean
+b.
+Byte
+c.
+Bitlocker
+d.
+Bubble

+### Answer
+a.
+Boolean

+### Explanation
+Selection structures, such as `if`, `if-else`, and `switch` statements, use Boolean expressions to determine if a block of code should run.
+A Boolean expression is a logical statement that can be either `true` or `false`.
+For example, in an `if` statement, the code within the `if` block will run if the Boolean expression evaluates to `true`.

+## Question 2
+**What is the name of the CASE that executes if no other cases match for a SWITCH selection structure?**
+a.
+Default
+b.
+Else
+c.
+InCase
+d.
+None

+### Answer
+a.
+Default

+### Explanation
+In a `switch` selection structure, the `default` case is executed if no other cases match.
+The `default` case is optional and can be used to handle unexpected or default conditions.
+If no `default` case is provided and no other cases match, the `switch` statement will simply do nothing and the program will continue executing the code after the `switch` statement.

 # Repetition Structure Practice Problems

 ## True/False Questions